NAR Association Health Plan Policy

 Shortly after the DOL issued the AHP rule, more than a dozen states filed suit to overturn the rule.
 Many of the states also issued conflicting legal guidance.
 This combination has created uncertainty for insurance providers.

-On March 28, 2019, the U.S. District Court for the District of Columbia held in favor of the AGs, striking down essential parts of the rule that would allow self-employed individuals to participate in an AHP and also for “unrelated” employers to band together to sponsor an AHP.
+On March 28, 2019, the U.S. District Court for the District of Columbia held in favor of the AGs opposing the rule, striking down essential provisions allowing self-employed individuals to participate in an AHP and prohibiting “unrelated” employers from banding together to sponsor an AHP.
 Learn more about the court decision.

 On May 31, 2019, the Department of Justice filed an appeal in the case.
 Pending the outcome of the appeal, the Department of Labor has issued a series of “question and answer” guidance on the court ruling to address outstanding questions related to AHP operations.

 On June 7, 2019, NAR filed an amicus brief (friend of the court brief) in support of DOL’s Appeal.
-In addition to supporting the fight against the court ruling, including alongside fellow members of the Coalition to Protect and Promote AHPs, NAR is working closely with state and local association partners to solidify favorable regulatory environments to allow for the creation of AHPs.
-To date, many other state and local REALTOR® associations have also agreed to join the amicus brief filed by NAR in support of the litigation.
+In addition to supporting the fight against the court ruling, including alongside fellow members of the Coalition to Protect and Promote AHPs, over 200 state and local REALTOR® associations have also expressed support for AHPs and NAR’s defense of the rule.

 Where Are We Now?